 Nobody doubts that the online marketplace for all sorts of commercial loans has grown rapidly.
-According to The Wall Street Journal, these internet- and technology-based lenders have doubled their outstanding loans since 2000.
+According to The Wall Street Journal, this internet- and technology-based lenders have doubled their outstanding loans since 2000.
 In 2014, for example, online lenders offered $7 billion in financing.
-At the same time, this substantial amount of money still doesn't match the business lending portfolios of the traditional banking industry.
+At the same time, this substantial amount of money still doesn’t match the business lending portfolios of the traditional banking industry.
 Of course, online lenders operate in a very new niche, and some traditional lenders have been established for centuries.
-From a business owner's perspective, is it best to seek traditional financing or try one of these tech-based alternative lenders?
+From a business owner’s perspective, is it best to seek traditional financing or try one of these tech-based alternative lenders?

 Small business owners may not and probably should not care which kind of lender does the most business.
 Business owners want to know which funding source offers them access to funding with transparent, reasonable rates and terms.
-Some companies may also require convenience, quick responses, and approvals when they don't have established credit.
-As with other management decisions, the source of business funding needs to get researched in light of the unique needs of each company.
+Some companies may also require convenience, quick responses, and approvals when they don’t have established credit.
+As with other management decisions, the source of business funding needs to get research in light of the unique needs of each company.

 Business owners who have managed to build a strong credit score may find that banks can still offer them the lowest rates.
 Typical applicants should be prepared to wait some weeks to get their applications approved and actually see funding arrive in their company account.
 The Small Business Administration has some programs in place to partially back loans.
-The companies that can qualify for these programs may enjoy a higher success rate for getting approved and more favourable terms.
-At the same time, most of these programs require companies to already have established a track record, so they aren't accessible to everybody.
+The companies that can qualify for these programs may enjoy a higher success rate for getting approved and more favorable terms.
+At the same time, most of these programs require companies to already have established a track record, so they aren’t accessible to everybody.

 Typically, companies must produce documentation of good credit, demonstrate some success after being in business for a few years, and also have some owner’s equity in a company in order to qualify.
 Typically, banks look for personal credit scores between 700 and 800.
 However, banks can offer good loan terms and rates for those lenders who can get them.
 Startups, companies in certain industries, and businesses that have just never established their own credit before might struggle to qualify with either the SBA or at a bank.
 Some progressive programs have recently been released to appeal more to startups and companies that need expedited loan processing, but these generally limit the size of loans and still may take weeks to process and fund.

 Can loans from online lenders offer some companies a good alternative to traditional sources of business financing?
 Online loan companies vary.
 Some offer loans from institutions and others focus on matching up borrowers with individual investors.
-They are similar in that they rely upon financial technology, now called fintech, to qualify applicants and provide funding.
+They are similar in that they rely on financial technology, now called fintech, to qualify applicants and provide funding.
 This technology allows these companies to work very efficiently and offer more flexible solutions than traditional loan sources.